lucas-mior/brn2/cbase/c-guidelines.md

   }
   ```
 - Prefer to declare variable at the top of blocks
+  * Exception: for loop counters (`for (int32 i = 0; i < N; i += 1)`)
+  * Another exception: generated code / meta programming.
   * Avoid mixing declarations and code (`-Wdeclaration-after-statement`)
-  * Unless doing code generation / meta programming:
-    then it is fine to mix declarations and code.
+  * Sometimes it is good practice is to create artificial blocks to reduce the
+    scope of variables.
+Only do it for reasonably long functions, for short
+    functions, declare variables at the top of the function and call it a day.

 - Variable that have a "default return" value, or a "stub" value, shall be
   initialized:
   ```c